dambem/damians_portfolio/_posts/beauty-algorithm.md

 ---
 title: 'Beauty By Algorithm'
 tag: 'string'
-excerpt: 'It’s beauty was evident in the photograph.
+excerpt: 'Its beauty was evident in the photograph.
 Her looks were perfect...'
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2020-03-16T05:35:07.322Z'
 author: